stijn-dejongh/lovecraft_public_domain/manuscript/dunwich_horror.md

-## The Dunwich Horror (1928)
+# The Dunwich Horror (1928)

+{aside}
-> "Gorgons, and Hydras, and Chimaeras--dire stories of Celaeno and the
-> Harpies--may reproduce themselves in the brain of superstition-- but they were there
+Gorgons, and Hydras, and Chimaeras--dire stories of Celaeno and the Harpies--may reproduce themselves in the brain of superstition-- but they were there before.
-> before.
 They are transcripts, types--the archetypes are in us, and eternal.
-How else
-> should the recital of that which we know in a waking sense to be false come to affect us at
-> all?
-Is it that we naturally conceive terror from such objects, considered in their capacity
-> of being able to inflict upon us bodily injury?
+How else should the recital of that which we know in a waking sense to be false come to affect us at all?
+Is it that we naturally conceive terror from such objects, considered in their capacity of being able to inflict upon us bodily injury?
 O, least of all!
-These terrors are of older
-> standing.
-They date beyond body --or without the body, they would have been the
-> same. . . .
-That the kind of fear here treated is purely spiritual--that
-> it is strong in proportion as it is objectless on earth, that it predominates in the period
-> of our sinless infancy--are difficulties the solution of which might afford some probable
-> insight into our ante-mundane condition, and a peep at least into the shadowland of pre-existence."
+These terrors are of older standing.
+They date beyond body --or without the body, they would have been the same. . . .
+That the kind of fear here treated is purely spiritual--that it is strong in proportion as it is objectless on earth, that it predominates in the period of our sinless infancy--are difficulties the solution of which might afford some probable insight into our ante-mundane condition, and a peep at least into the shadowland of pre-existence.

->
->  -- Charles Lamb: "Witches and Other Night-Fears"
+-- Charles Lamb: "Witches and Other Night-Fears" {/aside}

+{pagebreak}

-### Part I.
+## Part I.

 When a traveller in north central Massachusetts takes the wrong fork at the junction of the Aylesbury pike just beyond Dean's Corners he comes upon a lonely and curious country.